Etosha National Park is a prime Namibia safari destination that hosts an extraordinary variety of wildlife.

 The Namibia Safari Lodge is home to exciting species of wildlife and home to a wealth of game life and hundreds of species of birds.
 It offers a striking landscape of salt pans and desert.

-When planning your next Namibia safari - be sure to include Etosha National Park as your Namibia safari Lodge destination.
+When planning your next Namibia safari - be sure to include Etosha National Park as your safari lodge destination.

 Listed below are some of the reasons why Etosha should be on your bucket list for your next safari destination: